Sharaal/sql-mysql/README.md

   SELECT * FROM users WHERE email = ${email} AND passwordhash = ${passwordhash}
 `)

-// text: SELECT * FROM users WHERE email = ?
+// sql: SELECT * FROM users WHERE email = ?
 AND passwordhash = ?
-// parameters: ['email', 'passwordhash']
+// values: ['email', 'passwordhash']
 ```

 ## Escape keys for tables and columns